Jorge-Doncel/office/README.md

 ## Data Processing

 I have selected the offices of other companies with near Starbucks, Vegan Resturants, Basketball Stadiums, Parks and NightClubs.
+I used queries and [categoryID](https://developer.foursquare.com/docs/build-with-foursquare/categories/)

 For Starbucks and vegan restaurants, I've selected a 100-meter radius so my employees don't have to go far away from the office.
 For activities outside working hours, I have selected a radius of 1km.